erupenkman/opsworks-example/README.md

 #Test your chef recipies before deploying them to opsworks

-So you want to use chef to provision aws opsworks like a boss? well first you'll need to test them locally.
-This project is an example that provisions a Vagrant VM with the default opsworks recipes and a starting point to build your own.
+So you want to create chef recipes that provision aws opsworks? well first you'll need to test them locally.
+This project is an example that provisions a Vagrant VM with the default opsworks recipes and a starting point to build and test your own.

 #installation
-install Vagrant, Virtualbox, Vagrant-Berkshelf plugin. after installing I got
+install Vagrant, Virtualbox, Vagrant-Berkshelf plugin.
+After installing I got:

     Vagrant -v